DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

 command=GET
 real path=/
 ```
-# 2. Interacting With your cluster
+# 2. Interacting with your cluster

 ### Kubectl